This document is also available in these non-normative format: pdf

 This section is non-normative.

-The Core Public Rule Management Vocabulary (CPRMV) extends the Core Public Service Vocabulary Application Profile (CPSV-AP) standard to conform to a proposed standard for public rule management.
+The Core Public Rule Management Vocabulary (CPRMV) extends the Core Public Service Vocabulary Application ProPSV-AP) standard to conform to a proposed standard for public rule management.

 Whereas in general, public organisations in some way utilize business rules to operationalize government services, this is almost only done within the organisation.
 Often they are based on agreements, like policies that also are not publicly shared and often: rules fill gaps in the details in the interpretation of all agreements (laws, policies, standards, architecture, decisions and so on) into an operationalized service themselves.